FAQs

 On the class schedule under Time, what does "R" mean?

-"R" is not on Banner Self Service registration, however, it is on the printed pages.
+"R" is not on Registration Dashboard, however, it is on the printed pages.
 R is the abbreviation for Thursday (T is for Tuesday).
 So, a course that meets "TR" meets on Tuesdays and Thursdays.

 What are Quads?

-Some 1 and 2 credit courses meet for only half of a semester.
-Those meeting during the first half are referred to as "A Quad" courses, and those meeting during the second half, as "B Quad" courses.
+Some 1- and 2-credit courses meet for only half of a semester.
+Those meeting during the first half of the semester are referred to as "A Quad" courses, and those meeting during the second half are listed as "B Quad" courses.
 A-Quad courses end at fall [or spring] break, and B-Quad courses begin after fall [or spring] break.
 For exact dates of Quad terms, refer to the Registrar's Academic Calendar.

 Do I have to meet all 10 Thematic Core requirements during my first year?